syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 ---
 layout: post
 title: Working with Xamarin.Forms ListView | Syncfusion
-description: This topic describes about how Syncfusion Xamarin.Forms ListView used along with SQLite, Prism frameworks, Interacting events and other different functionalities. .
+description: This topic describes how to use Syncfusion Xamarin.Forms ListView along with SQLite, Prism frameworks, interacting events, and other different functionalities.
 platform: xamarin
 control: SfListView
 documentation: ug